flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/GCPProjectAndVisionSetup.md

 ![image](images/newss01e.png)

 * As part of the creation process, the system will download the JSON file.
-We will use the contents of this file to populate the `gcpcreds.json` for our demo
+We will use the contents of this file to populate the `gcpcreds.json` file in our change streams application shortly.

 ![image](images/newss01f.png)